phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 __NOTE:__ PhoneGap&nbsp;Build does _not_ allow you to compile custom
 plugin interfaces to native components, as discussed in the Plugin Development Guide.
 The CLI-based workflow described in The Command-line Interface supports this feature.
+PhoneGap&nbsp;Build also does not support the CLI's _merges_ feature that allows you to target files for specific platforms.

 <!--